thanhhuyenpt/DocsBot-AI/README.md

 - ChromaDB for a vectorstore
 - OpenAI for a text generation model

-I'm serving chatbot on Google Colab, you can try running it hear
+I'm serving chatbot on Google Colab, you can try running it here

 # High level architecture of Chatbot
 ![High level architecture of Chatbot](images/architecture.png)